edselllll/edselllll/README.md

 # 👋 Hi, I'm Edsel!

-🎓 I'm currently pursuing a Bachelor of Science (Honours) in Data Science & Analytics at the National University of Singapore (NUS), moving into my penultimate year!
+🎓 I'm currently pursuing a Bachelor of Science (Honours) in Data Science & Analytics at the National University of Singapore (NUS), currently in my penultimate year!

 ---

 ## 💼 Aspirations

-- Currently interning at RSM Singapore as a Data Science intern!
+- Currently interning at Shopee as a Data Analyst intern!
 I am highly keen on enhancing my skills and tech stack through internships, and always open to taking on new challenges and opportunities that various industries have to offer!
 - Seek to value-add and drive impact in my future internships, as that motivates me to perform well.
 - Actively participating in hackathons to keep myself updated on latest technology developments and gain some hands-on knowledge as well.
 - Seeking opportunities in machine learning engineering / business analytics.